yousefh409/yousefh409/README.md

 My email is yousefh409@gmail.com

-I am a student at De Anza College, double-majoring in Computer Science and Electrical Engineering
+I am a student at UC Berkeley, majoring in Electrical Engineering and Computer Science

-Nice

 ### Un-Salutations